-

 Unlike the phototoxicity test , photoallergy involves a delayed immunological mechanism , requiring prior sensitization.

-To complete this assessment, YesWeLab also offers:
+To complement this assessment, YesWeLab also offers:

 • the phototoxicity test ,

-• assessment of skin tolerance ,
+• skin tolerance assessment ,

 • and the study of light stability for photosensitive formulas.